Economic sanctions; human rights; conflict resolution

 Jul 26, 2018

-Former Faculty Fellow George Lopez was quoted in a new article by the Associated Press about the Trump administration's efforts to eliminate the presence of North Korean workers anywhere in the supply chain of American businesses
+Former Faculty Fellow George Lopez (political science and peace studies) was quoted in a new article by the Associated Press about the Trump administration's efforts to eliminate the presence of North Korean workers anywhere in the supply chain of American businesses

 - “Public Consultation on the United Kingdom’s Future Legal Framework for Imposing and Implementing Sanctions,” expert testimony.
 Foreign and Commonwealth Office, Her Majesty’s Treasury Department for International Trade (June 13, 2017)